-As a massage therapist, keeping your clients happy and returning to you again and again is so important.
+As a massage therapist, retention strategies are the basis for keeping your clients happy and returning to you again and again.

-By putting a little more energy toward rebooking your current massage clients, you’re likely to book more appointments, and in turn, earn more money.
+By putting a little more energy into retention strategies for your massage clients, you’re likely to book more appointments, and in turn, earn more money.

 1. Make (Re)Booking Easy